 The best time to defoliate weed is when it has at least three nodes.
 Usually, the plant grows strong enough for the method during the vegetative phase.
 However, many growers use defoliation before they switch to the flowering stage.

 (Heavy) defoliation during flowering

-You also can use the method during the flowering stage.
-Around three weeks into the period is good enough.
-However, the earlier you begin, the better.
-Avoid taking away too many leaves by the end of the flowering phase.
+As just mentioned, you also can use the method during the flowering stage.
+Around three weeks into the flowering period is still fine.
+However, the earlier you start, the better.
+Avoid taking away too many leaves once you reach the end of the flowering phase

 Some people may think defoliation is counterproductive while the cannabis flowers.
 However, the buds benefit from exposure to light and air.
 So, if you need to perform the process again, you can safely do so.

-Before you start defoliating cannabis, you should gather a few things.
-You do not need much in terms of equipment, and most of them are readily available to buy.
-The primary tool is a nice pair of scissors.
-Many people use curved trimming scissors for the best results, but a few growers opt for razor blades.
+Before you start defoliating autoflowers, you should gather a few things.
+You do not need much in terms of equipment, and most of them are widely available to buy.
+The primary tool is a good, sharp pair of scissors.
+Many people use curved trimming scissors for the best results, but some growers opt for razor blades.

-Of course, the razor or scissors should be kept clean to prevent the risk of disease.
+Of course, your razor or scissors should be kept clean to prevent the risk of disease.
 Ethanol-based rubbing alcohol is great for keeping your tools sterilized.

 Another item on the list is the plant.
 The seeds you use should be well-suited for defoliation.
-A durable, bushy indica strain is your best bet.
+A sturdy, bushy indica strain is your best bet.
 Of course, your hands should be clean as well.
-A few people might buy a pair of gloves for when they defoliate cannabis.
+It can also be wise to buy a pair of gloves for when they defoliate autoflower cannabis.
 Gloves can prevent your skin from becoming sticky.